epongpipat/compare_nii_gif/README.md

 # compare_nii_gif

-Create a gif that compares nifti files in axial, sagittal, and coronal views
+Create a gif that compares nifti files in axial, sagittal, and coronal views.

 ## Install